forkkit/glamplify/README.md

     })

-    // Errors will always be sent onto 3rd party aggregation tools (eg. Splunk) err = errors.New("Missing database connection string")
+    // Errors will always be sent onto 3rd party aggregation tools (eg. Splunk) err = errors.New("missing database connection string")
-    logger.Error(err)
+    logger.Error("database_connection", err)

-    // Fields can contain any type of variables err = errors.New("Missing database connection string")
+    // Fields can contain any type of variables err = errors.New("missing database connection string")
-    logger.Error(err, log.Fields{
+    logger.Event("database_connection").Fields(log.Fields{
         "program-name": "helloworld.exe",
         "start-up-param":    123,
         log.User:  "admin",
-        log.Message: "The thing did not do what we expected it to do", })
+        log.Message: "The thing did not do what we expected it to do", }).Error(err)
 }

 ```
 Use `log.New()` for logging without a http request.
 Use `log.NewFromRequest()` when you do have a http request.
 This initializes a bunch of stuff for you (eg. JWT details are automatically logged for you).
 NewFromRequest always returns a valid Logger and an optional error (which usually describes problems decoding the JWT etc)

-Use `logger.Debug` for logging that will only be used when diving deep to uncover bugs.
+Use `Debug` for logging that will only be used when diving deep to uncover bugs.
 Typically `scope.Debug` messages will not automatically be sent to other 3rd party systems (eg. Splunk).

-Use `logger.Print` for standard log messages that you want to see always.
+Use `Info` for standard log messages that you want to see always.
 These will never be turned off and will likely be always sent to 3rd party systems for further analysis (eg. Spliunk).

-Use `logger.Warnr` when you have encounter a warning that should be looked at by a human, but has been recovered.
+Use `Warn` when you have encounter a warning that should be looked at by a human, but has been recovered.
 All warning messages will be forwarded to 3rd party systems for monitoring and further analysis.

-Use `logger.Error` when you have encountered a GO error.
+Use `Error` when you have encountered a GO error.
 This will NOT stop the program, it is assumed that the system has recovered.
 All error messages will be forwarded to 3rd party systems for monitoring and further analysis.

-Use `logger.Fatal` when you have encountered a GO error that is not recoverable.
+Use `Fatal` when you have encountered a GO error that is not recoverable.
 This will stop the program by calling panic().
 All fatal messages will be forwarded to 3rd party systems for monitoring and further analysis.

 ### Monitor